 19. A drifter named Theodore Coneys, also Known as the Denver Spider-Man, broke into a man’s house and hid in the tiny attic, ended up murdering the man, then continued to hide in the attic for months during the murder investigation, while the murdered man’s wife still lived in the house.

 20. Michael Jackson had an entire shopping mall closed down and had people he knew pretending to be customers, so he could go shopping like a normal person.

 After the last bucardo (a wild goat species) died, scientists brought a clone to life, making the bucardo the first species to become de-extinct.
 The clone died after seven minutes, also making it the first species to go extinct twice.

 22. There are 2 ATMs in Antartica and only one of them works at a time.
 The reason for this is so if the working one breaks down, the other can be cannibalized for parts.
 A repairman also stops by every 2 years to perform routine maintenance.

-23. Timothy Leary (American Psychologist) was able to get out of prison after he filled in a psych test which put him as low-risk...which he himself designed.
+23. An American psychologist named Timothy Leary was able to get out of prison after he filled in a psych test which put him as low-risk which he himself designed.

 24. 93% of all humans who have ever existed are dead.

 25. The actors on Mad Men were smoking Ecstacy herbal cigarettes, that have no tobacco or nicotine in them, partly because actors smoking real cigarettes get agitated and nervous according to the show creator.